The Corporate Governance Review: Germany

 The German Corporate Governance Code is a collection of best practice rules and non-binding recommendations for the corporate governance of stock corporations and has had a growing influence on how corporate governance is practised in Germany.

 Although the rules and recommendations set out in the Corporate Governance Code are not legally binding, a company must explain the extent of and the reasons for its non-compliance (the comply or explain principle).

 i Board structure and practices

 The two-tiered board structure of German stock corporations requires a management board and a supervisory board.

 Composition of the management board

 Members of the management board may not be appointed for a period exceeding five years.
-For first-time appointments, the new Corporate Governance Code recommends that members of the management board should not be appointed for more than three years.
-The appointment may be renewed or the term of office may be extended, provided that the term of each such renewal or extension does not exceed five years.
+For first-time appointments, the Corporate Governance Code recommends that members of the management board should not be appointed for more than three years.
+The appointment may be renewed or the term of office may be extended, provided that the term of each renewal or extension does not exceed five years.